yiannosparanomos/project-application-invoice-splitter/README.md

 Image stays slim (python:3.11-slim, no pip deps) and runs as a non-root user.

 SSL is handled outside the container (reverse proxy), so no in-container certs are needed.

+## QR decoding (important)
+- The app first tries local decode (`decode_qr_locally`).
+Install deps to enable it: system `libzbar` plus Python `pillow` and `pyzbar`.
+- If local decode is unavailable, it falls back to https://api.qrserver.com/v1/read-qr-code.
+This requires outbound HTTPS; in restricted environments you will see “QR decode failed: network error”.
+- Debug lines include the decode source (`local` vs `remote`) and any local_error so you can pinpoint why a QR failed.

+Headless fetch (rendered HTML)
+- Some Entersoft pages load invoice rows via JS; the plain HTTP fetch is just a 3 KB shell.
+To fetch the rendered HTML automatically, install Playwright + Chromium (see above) and set `HEADLESS_FETCH=1` in the environment.
+The server will then try a headless fetch when plain fetches return tiny pages.